ms-jpq/coq_nvim/README.md

 #### Flickering

-By default, the old results are cleared on each keystroke.
+By default, the old results are cleared on each keystroke, so the popup menu is closed.

 `let g:coq_settings = { 'display.pum.fast_close': v:false }`